 Is It Any Good?

 For all its jump-out-at-you surprises, grim shadows, and anguished victims, The Grudge 2 isn't very scary.
 More abstract art than conventional horror cinema, it's more interested in parsing the idea of repetition and the basis and method of revenge.
 Rejecting formula by reconsidering formula, it is, perversely, singular.

 Rethinking the very concepts of remake, sequel, and translation, director Takashi Shimizu's seventh film in the Ju-on/Grudge series is actually a series of events that must be assembled by the viewer at the end -- the events occur at different times, or maybe at the same time, but they most definitely don't occur in linear time.

-Talk to your kids about ...
+Talk to Your Kids About ...

 Families can talk about the idea of revenge.
 Why do people want to inflict pain on and get "even" with those who they think have wronged them?
 Does revenge ever help you feel better, or does it just prolong the bad feelings and pain?
-How do Aubrey's relationships with her sister and mother suffer in the context of revenge?
-Families can also talk about the enduring appeal of ghost stories and their own views on whether strong emotions can continue to "occupy" a place.

 - In theaters: October 13, 2006